-The MR52 and MR53 both feature multiple options for physically securing the access point after installation:
+The MR36 features multiple options for physically securing the access point after installation:

 - 1. Security screw The accessory kit includes screws that can be used to secure the access point to the mount cradle.
 Engaging the security screw prevents accidental dislodging and theft. - 2.
 Kensington lock The access point contains a hard point that allows it to be secured to any nearby permanent structure using a standard Kensington lock.